sb-b/ss-cs-depparser/README.md

 # Semi-Supervised CS Dependency Parser

-This page includes source codes and trained models of the semi-supervised deep dependency parser described in this paper.
+This page includes source codes and trained models of the semi-supervised deep dependency parser described in our paper named ["Improving Code-Switching Dependency Parsing with Semi-Supervised Auxiliary Tasks"](https://2022.naacl.org/program/accepted_papers/#findings).
 The parser employs a semi-supervised learning approach ["DCST"](https://rotmanguy.github.io/publications/2019-10-01-deep-contextualized-self-learning) and utilizes auxiliary tasks for dependency parsing of code-switched (CS) language pairs.
 There are two versions of the parsing model, one is LSTM-based and the other is XLM-R-based.
 The following sections explain how to run these models.

+## How-To-Run the LSTM-based Parser

 ### Requirements